Misterblue/convoar/README.md

 NOTE: the most common problem is permissions.
 The command above, sets the user and group IDs to that of the current user (the `--user` parameter) which is usually is the right thing for write permissions into the mapped directory.

+# What Is Converted

+Convoar reads in the totality of the OAR file and then maps the various features of the scene into the GLTF definition.
+This mapping is incomplete.
+What follows is a list of features that are copied:

+* Scene
+* Primitives: converted to a mesh using PrimMesher using highest LOD setting
+* Sculptie: converted into a mesh using PrimMesher using highest LOD setting
+* Mesh: repackaged as a mesh.
+Mesh vertices and indices are deduplicated and repacked for GPU efficiency
+* Linksets: All meshes in a linkset are grouped into a GLTF group of meshes
+* Images: All images are converted into JPEG or PNG.
+PNG is used if there is any transparency in the image.
+The images are all resized to be less than `TextureMaxSize` on a side (default is 256);
+* Materials: mesh face info is converted into a material and the following attributes are copied:
+  * face image
+  * face color (RGBA)
+  * transparency
+  * bump
+  * glow
+  * shiny
+  * two sided (parameter `DoubleSided`.
+Default is `false`)
+- Terrain: A mesh is created from the region heightmap.
+The mesh resolution is in meters (so a standard sized region would be 256x256 vertices) but a half size mesh (parameter `HalfRezTerrain` default is `true`) can be generated

 # Releases and Roadmap